 Tighten Your Financial Management

 Fund accounting software modules provide a number of inherent benefits.
 Donations, grants, and endowments are frequently provided to the non-profit organization with specific instructions on the usage of the funding.
 Tracking these financial assets in funds allows the non-profit organization to easily see how each dollar was spent.
 The results of failing to meet specific spending restrictions can have negative consequences, including discontinued funding.

 The first step of meeting spending restrictions is knowing where every penny is allocated.
-For the government entity, GASB standards actually require that accounts are kept on a fund basis.
+For any government entity, GASB standards actually require that accounts are kept on a fund basis.
 Fund accounting software allows governments to track a variety of different funds including general/operations, special revenues, capital projects, debt services, permanent, fiduciary, and proprietary funds.

-Some internet chatter feels QuickBooks falls short when it comes to “true” fund accounting, as what QuickBooks consists of is:
+The reason?
+QuickBooks falls short when it comes to “true” fund accounting, as what QuickBooks consists of is:

 - Preparing an income statement for each fund

 - Preparing a balance sheet for each fund

 Trends in Fund Accounting Software